Announcing the new suite of Statsig Javascript SDKs

 Software Engineer, Statsig

-We recently published a new suite of javascript sdks that reduce package sizes by up to 60%, supports new features for web analytics and session replay, simplifies initialization, and unifies core functionality to a single updatable source.
+These SDKs reduce package sizes by up to 60%, support new features for web analytics and session replay, simplify initialization, and unify core functionality to a single updatable source.

-Why Rewrite the SDK?
+Why rewrite the SDK?

-When we first started writing SDKs, we were learning how to make Statsig work in every language and framework.
-Over time, we learned from our customers about the variety of ways they needed to customize the SDK behavior to meet their use cases - from relying on cached values only, to evaluation callbacks, to evaluating gates and experiments client side, and much more.
+Over time, we learned from our customers about the variety of ways they needed to customize the SDK behavior to meet their use cases—from relying on cached values only, to evaluation callbacks, to evaluating gates and experiments client side, and much more.

-We also created separate packages when we needed a larger change, rather than refactoring and potentially introducing a breaking change to existing customers.
-Over time, this bloated our SDKs, and made it more difficult to add additional features and maintain updates across the different languages and frameworks supported.
+This ultimately bloated our SDKs and made it more difficult to add additional features and maintain updates across the different languages and frameworks supported.
 We offered packages for js, react, react native, expo, js “lite”, js on device evaluation…and we even explored a js-superlite.

 Our latest attempt rethinks how we should deliver feature gating, experimentation, analytics, and future requests while maintaining performant, modular packages.